Salma Hayek Addresses Claims She Married Billionaire Husband For His Money

 "I'm like, 'Yeah, whatever, b*tch.'
 Think what you want: 15 years together, and we are strong in love," she pointed out.

-Salma added that she actually had all those perceptions when she first met François-Henri in 2006 and noted that he was not her type, but said that his personality stripped away her doubts.

-“They cannot begin to imagine what a joy that human being is,” she hit back at those accusing her of marrying for financial gain, calling it an “insult.”
+"They cannot begin to imagine what a joy that human being is," she revealed, hitting back at those accusing her of marrying for financial gain, calling it an "insult."

 Salma continued to gush over her man, pointing out that those who have only ever seen him in photos can't "guess the magic in him."
 She added that he has made her "a much better person" and has helped her to grow in a "healthy way."